 What tools or software will I need to complete this course?

 Since this is a graphic design course, to complete the assignments you will need access to a desktop or laptop computer with the appropriate software installed.
 You can't really do graphic design work properly on a smartphone or tablet.
-Adobe CC software is recommended for these courses, but alternatives are available.
-Software will be reviewed in greater detail in the first week of the course.
+In addition you will need a beginner level knowledge of graphic layout software.
+Adobe CC software is recommended for these courses, but alternatives are out there.
+Software will be reviewed in greater detail in the first week of the course, but is not taught in this course.

 More questions?
 Visit the Learner Help Center.